What Is Bad Faith by an Insurance Company?

 If the insurance commission does not get the insurer to cease its bad faith practices, you could pursue a lawsuit in a civil court.
 Normally, an insurer will pay up before arguing a case in court that it knows it would lose, and your prior complaint to the insurance commission could help to support your claims.

-When you have a bad faith insurance attorney on your side, it will significantly improve your chances of success and maximize your bad faith settlement amount when suing the insurance company.
+When you have an expert Reno bad faith insurance attorney on your side, it will significantly improve your chances of success and maximize your bad faith settlement amount when suing the insurance company.